Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 The three clusters are:

-1. Strategic Cluster – Setting Direction and the competencies are Seeing the Big Picture, Changing and Improving and Making Effective Decisions.
+1. Strategic Cluster – Setting Direction, competencies are Seeing the Big Picture, Changing and Improving and Making Effective Decisions.

 2. People Cluster – Engaging People, competencies are Leading and Communicating, Collaborating and Partnering, Building Capability for All